 Adding catchy visuals and diagrams to illustrate this framework will help you get people’s interest and support understanding of the specific business model.
 Here we share ideas of how you can present the full picture and details of BMC on a slide in a clear and simple way.

 All slide examples below are from Business Model Canvas PPT template.
 Click the pictures to see the details.

 When designing the graphics for the canvas, we wanted to help people use this model without extra hassle.
 So they can focus on fulling the canvas content, not creating the graphics from scratch.
 Tell us, if we managed :).
 One of the first user testimonials was:

 Your graphics are a lifesaver!
 I’ve always struggled with recreating it in PowerPoint.

 I wasn’t looking for a Business Model Canvas template because it never occurred to me that there was one.
 So I feel very lucky about the discovery.

 Business Model Canvas in a nutshell

-The Business Model Canvas is based on a simple visual representation of core activities, resources and partners.
-All elements are put into one model, as kind of a jigsaw puzzle.
+The Business Model Canvas is based on a simple visual representation of core activities, resources, and partners.
+All elements are put into one model, as a kind of a jigsaw puzzle.
 Their position reflects the activities flow, from resources, activities, value definition, towards customers.
 It includes all the main players in the functioning of the company.

 Presenting Components of Business Model Canvas